 Served table for breakfast with toast and fruit, on blurred background

 A toaster is just about the most basic piece of equipment in a working kitchen.
 Seems pretty simple, doesn’t it?
-We expect that the Best Inexpensive Toaster to turn out evenly toasted bread, bagels, English muffins, toaster waffles, and perhaps even an occasional grilled cheese sandwich!
+We expect the Best Inexpensive toaster to turn out evenly toasted bread, bagels, English muffins, toaster waffles, and perhaps even an occasional grilled cheese sandwich!

 Thankfully it is not asking too much—we can have all these things in a toaster at a very affordable price provided we understand a few things and let go of unreasonable expectations.
 Now, before we get to the toaster you’ll love, we need to talk reality.